-All eight of these narrative points are great for your next novel, but videos and content marketing only have seconds—literally—to hook viewers and tell your story.
+All eight of these narrative points are great for your next novel, but videos and content marketing only have seconds to hook viewers and tell your story.
 An animated explainer video just doesn’t have the time to meander.
 So, I’ve boiled the eight elements of a great narrative down to four essential video narrative staples:

 Focusing on the conflict is one of the most effective ways to reach your target market with a video.
-When you build the video narrative around the “pain point” that the user faces, you create an incentive for them to watch closely (aka they don’t want “x” to happen to them).
+When you build the video narrative around the pain points your customers face, you create an incentive for them to watch closely (aka they don’t want “x” to happen to them).

 According to SiriusDecisions’ Buying Interactions Model, “The highest level of buyer/seller interaction for all buying scenarios occurs during the education phase of the buyer’s journey.”
 If you provide a solution during this process, you’re well positioned for conversions.

+Animated videos are exceptionally effective narrative devices because they use simple visual cues to involve the audience in the story.
 Take your video to a happy conclusion that solves everything because that’s what a story is –a journey.
 A hero faces a problem, sets out to solve it, and comes home a victor.
 It’s a tale as old as time — you just have to fill in the spaces with your message.
 Construct a compelling narrative and your audience will be more receptive to your story and your product.

+We’re here to make sure you look like a hero.
 Let us tell your story with an animated explainer video.
-We’re here to make sure you look like a hero.